smirarab/sepp/README.HIPPI.md

 Installation Steps:
 -------------------
 HIPPI is a part of the SEPP distribution package.
-By installing SEPP, HIPPI is automatically installed. (see [SEPP readme] (https://github.com/smirarab/sepp/blob/master/README.SEPP.md)).
+By installing SEPP, HIPPI is automatically installed (see [SEPP readme] (https://github.com/smirarab/sepp/blob/master/README.SEPP.md)).

 Common Problems:
 -------------------